vvangelovski/django-private-files/README.md

 versions of django.
 Cherokee and lighttpd use the same mechanism as Apache mod_xsendfile, so it should work, but it's not been tested or documented.

-The full documentation for the project can be found on `Read the Docs <http://django-private-files.rtfd.org/>`_ .
+The full documentation for the project can be found on [Read the Docs](http://django-private-files.rtfd.org/)